Editors’ picks: The 38 best products we tried and loved in February | CNN Underscored

 In February, we were introduced to a plethora of products, from high-end hair dryers to glittery nail polish.
 Some were forgettable, while others left a lasting impression.
 Because we’re committed to spotlighting the best products out there, we’ve decided to curate roundups of our favorite products we try each month.

 As cute as Teddy is, he makes one heck of a mess every time he eats his food or drinks water.
 The solution?
-Wild One’s non-toxic and non-slip silicone mat that not only keeps his bowls place and contains stray kibble and splashes of water, but just looks really aesthetic too!
+Wild One’s nontoxic and nonslip silicone mat that not only keeps his bowls in place and contains stray kibble and splashes of water but just looks really aesthetic too!
 The matching bowls are next on my Wild One shopping list. — Stephanie Griffin, social lead

 As a fussy side and stomach sleeper, I've tried a lot of pillows, but somehow none of them felt quite right — until Coop came along.
 This pillow is completely adjustable; you can add or remove hypoallergenic memory foam and microfiber fill until the loft is perfect for you (it comes with extra).
 It's also super soft while also being supportive. — Chelsea Stone, senior editor